griffingilreath/rehoboam/jetson/led_encoder_service/README.md

 # led_encoder_service

 Reads `canonical_state.json` and streams compact LED frames to the Teensy microcontroller over serial.
-This is the final glue between the Jetson’s canonical model and the physical LED strip.
+This is the final glue between the Jetson's canonical model and the physical LED strip.

+---

 ## Responsibilities